 As a globally shared experience, the pandemic is a common point of departure, from which traditional planning practices are no longer valid.
 This moment in history has paved the way for the redefinition of entire industries.
 What might be the function of air travel post-COVID?
 How might retail experiences be transformed?
 Now that we think about interiors differently, what new considerations might be necessary in real estate?
 How might leisure be redefined if we’re spending all of our time hyper-locally?
 How might we reimagine cultural experiences beyond the physical space, and make them more inclusive in the process?
 Answering these questions starts with making sense of what’s happening today and exploring its relationship to various future possibilities and probabilities.

-At the Columbia University School of the Arts’ Digital Storytelling Lab (DSL), we create story-driven methodologies to shape culture-shifting narratives.
+Together with the Columbia University School of the Arts’ Digital Storytelling Lab (DSL), we create story-driven methodologies to shape culture-shifting narratives.
 RE:START harnesses the potential of this approach to create new worlds in which we can imagine our way into developing real life solutions to present challenges.
 Rather than a conventional lecture-driven format, the program offers an interactive learning experience that has created tangible results for individuals, teams, and organizations for over a decade.
 By the end of the program you will:

 - Understand and be able to apply the basics of futures thinking